-- P. Blue Ensign AGM – dark green non spotted leaves and clusters of deep blue flowers.
+- P. Blue Ensign AGM (affiliate link) – dark green non spotted leaves and clusters of deep blue flowers.
 The plant goes dormant during the summer months and the leaves die away naturally.

 - P. Raspberry Splash – mounds of upright silver spotted leaves with raspberry pink flowers.

 - P. Mrs Moon – pure blue flowers open from pink buds above a neatly rounded mound of spotted leaves.

 - P. Opal – vigorous mounds of silver-spotted leaves, pink buds open to light blue flowers.

 - P. officinalis – this is one of the old cottage garden cultivars that starts to flower from early February to June.
 It has pale pink and blue flowers with silver spotted leaves.
 As a matter of fact, wildlife prefer this plant to all the other cultivars in my garden.
 However, the plant is very susceptible to mildew during the summer months.